 In the fiscal year ended January 31, 2020, approximately 1,970 employees joined the Company as a result of the acquisition of WageWorks, which closed on August 30, 2019.
 In accordance with applicable SEC regulations, the WageWorks employees were excluded from determining the median compensation reported above.
 After excluding the WageWorks acquisition, as of January 31, 2020, there were no changes in our employee population or employee compensation arrangements relative to the immediately preceding fiscal year that we reasonably believe would significantly affect our pay ratio disclosure, and as a result, we used the same median employee identified in our proxy statement for our 2018 and 2019 annual stockholders' meetings.
 With respect to the annual total compensation of our median employee, we calculated this amount using the same methodology we use to calculate the amount reported for our Chief Executive Officer in the "Total" column of our fiscal 2020 Summary Compensation Table included in this proxy statement.
-With respect to the annual total compensation of our Chief Executive Officer, we used the amount reported in the "Total" column of our fiscal 2020 Summary Compensation Table included in this proxy statement.
+With respect to the annual total compensation Table included in the "Total" column of our fiscal 2020 Summary Compensation and our fiscal 2020 Summary Compensation Table included in this proxy statement.